WSC Avant Bard: Scripts in Play Festival

 In 2016, Avant Bard announced its first Scripts in Play festival.
-Over the course of several weeks, the company presents readings of plays, often with an eye to mounting full productions in an upcoming season.
+Over the course of several weeks, the company presents readings of plays.
+The festival is a developmental opportunity focused on advancing a playwright's work through collaborative feedback and exploration.
+Avant Bard has mounted full productions of a handful of SiP scripts in the past and has continued relationships with many of the festival's participating playwrights.
+Further, other theatres have produced festival scripts after seeing the readings.

 In the spring of 2016, during the first festival, Avant Bard presented TAME., by Jonelle Walker, written as a response to The Taming of the Shrew.
 (The play is stylized as all capitals with a following period.)
-The play had been a hit in the 2014 Fringe Festival, and it was given a full stage production as part of the 2016-2017 season.
+The play had been a hit in the 2014 Fringe Festival, and it was given a full stage production as part of the 2016–2017 season.

 Over the years, several other festival plays have received full productions: